 No, your income doesn’t directly impact your credit score.
 But your income does play a role in the loan approval process, so you should understand why your income matters to help you prepare for your next loan application.

 Your credit score is based on your credit report.
 So, naturally, only the things on your credit report can—and should—affect your credit score.
 And income isn’t one of the things included on a credit report.
-Additionally, other factors, such as your marital status, race, employment status and how much you have in savings, aren’t included in your credit report.
+Other factors, such as your marital status, race, employment status and how much you have in savings, also aren’t included in your credit report.
 Your credit report is only supposed to summarize your past behavior when borrowing credit, so factors like income and savings aren’t applicable.

 The credit bureaus collect consumer data from lenders and creditors.
 This data is run through a credit scoring model, such as the FICO® or VantageScore® models, to give each individual a credit score.
 Your credit score tells creditors how risky you are as a borrower based on your past patterns with other lenders.
 The higher your credit score, the more reliable a borrower you probably are.